 Speaking by means of special computer software, Martin said he was "delighted" by the judgement.

 "It takes me one step closer to being able to decide how and when I end my life.
 I am only unable to take my own life because of my physical disabilities.

 "Almost every aspect of my daily life is outside of my control.
-I want, at least, to be able to control my death and this judgement goes some way to allow me to do this."'Conscience of the nation'
+I want, at least, to be able to control my death and this judgement goes some way to allow me to do this."

 In the Nicklinson and Lamb case, the decision centred on whether the High Court was right in originally ruling that Parliament, not judges should decide whether the law on assisted dying should change.

 The three Court of Appeal judges unanimously dismissed Mrs Nicklinson and Paul Lamb's challenge.

 In the judgement, the Lord Chief Justice Lord Judge said Parliament represented "the conscience of the nation" when it came to addressing life and death issues, such as abortions and the death penalty.

 "Judges, however eminent, do not: our responsibility is to discover the relevant legal principles, and apply the law as we find it."